ABOUT lisa

 In 2022 Lisa was appointed a Dame Companion to the New Zealand Order of Merit for services to canoe racing.
 She has won Sportswoman of the Year at the prestigious Halberg Awards four times, and in 2016 she added the Halberg Supreme Award to her name.
 In 2021, she was named Halberg Sportswoman of the Decade and the most influential Māori Sports Personality of the past 30 years.

-She has a Bachelor of Arts degree, majoring in Politics and Māori Studies, as well as a Graduate Diploma in Psychology, and is studying for a Masters in Psychology.
 Lisa is now based in Auckland with her husband Michael and dog Colin.
 A keen foodie and intrepid traveller, Lisa is passionate about sustainability, the environment, and her Māori heritage – all of which she strives to integrate into her everyday life.
 In her spare time, Lisa is often outdoors and loves to go surfing and fishing whenever she can.